johnd010/475-generator/README.md

    ```sh
    git clone https://github.com/johnd010/475-generator.git
    ```
 2. Fill in student-info.csv as desired.
+Note: for checkboxes the value is "Off" or "Yes".
-3. Run the python script
+4. Run the python script
    ```sh
    python3 ./475-generator.py
    ```